sighingnow/jekyll-gitbook/_pages/Digital.md

 ![DC_Lab.12.7_Add_forwarding_Address](/assets/images/DC_Lab.12.7_Add_forwarding_Address_7.png)

-## Step 3.
-Email Entry Point and Queue creation
+## 3. Email Entry Point and Queue creation

 #### 1. Create Entry Point in Management Portal

 - Click on **_Provisioning_** and select **_Entry Points/Queues_** > **_Entry Point_**.
 - Click on `New Entry Point`.
 - Input **_Name_** as `Email_EP`.
 - Select `Email` in the **_Channel Type_** section.
 - Leave the **_Asset Name_** as appeared value `EmailASSET`.
 - Set **_Service Level Threshold_** as `2` hours.
 - The **_Time Zone_** can stay as default value.
 - Click on **Save** after comparing your values with the screenshot below.

 ![DC_Lab.12.7_Email_Entry_Point_and_Queue_creation](/assets/images/DC_Lab.12.7_Email_Entry_Point_and_Queue_creation_1.png)